Jtrom314/.github/profile/simon/simon-db/simon-db.md

 Make sure you follow the instruction given previously about providing and protecting your MongoDB credentials using environment variables.

+### Your credentials and PM2

+If for some reason your PM2 server will not connect to your database despite being able to connect and interact with your database from your local machine do the following:

+ 1. ssh onto your server and run `pm2 stop <service>`
+ 2. run `pm2 restart all --update-env`
+ 3. cd into your simon folder and run `pm2 start index.js -n simon -- 3000`

 ## Working with the database

 The `database.js` file contains the functions for getting and adding high scores.
 The database functions are called from the `getScores` and `submitScores` endpoints found in `index.js`.